NixOS/rfcs/rfcs/0049-flakes.md

   users cannot easily pin specific versions of channels, channels interact in *ad hoc* ways with the Nix search path, and so on.

 The flakes mechanism seeks to address all these problems.
+This RFC, however, only describes the format and semantics of flakes; it doesn't describe changes to the `nix` command to support flakes.

 # Detailed design
 [design]: #detailed-design